joshseides/cs51-codereview/codereview6/README.md

 | Nil
 | Cons of 'a * ('a mlist ref) ;;)
 ```

+This is similar to the recursive notion of linked lists we saw before.
+However, this is a **mutable** linked list.
+This is a closer approximation to a linked list used in practice, as references allow for more efficient operations.

 #### Problem 10
 *Implement `m_convert` that converts a list into an `mlist`.*